 Is Becoming A Dietitian Hard?

-YES!
-One of the key differences between a dietitian and a nutritionist is the amount of schooling, certifications, and licenses an RD has over a nutritionist.
-To be a nutritionist, in most states, you don’t need any special qualifications.
-However, RDs need at minimum a master’s degree, internship, passed RD exam, and a state license!
-Dietitians work HARD to provide real nutrition counseling and strategy!
+YES, and the key reason is the rigorous education requirements!
+One of the key differences between a dietitian and a nutritionist is the amount of schooling, certifications, and licenses an RD has compared to a nutritionist.
+In most states, you don’t need any special qualifications to be a nutritionist.
+However, RDs must have at minimum a master’s degree, complete an internship, pass the RD exam, and meet continuing education requirements!

-Beyond the general qualifications, your niche also will demand more from you!
+Dietitians work hard to provide real nutrition counseling and strategies.
+This is a career to be proud of because you are the true nutrition expert!
 Of the 78,600 RD in the U.S. according to the Bureau of Labor Statistics, there are HUNDREDS of career paths whether you want to work in long-term care facilities, corporate offices, or your own private practice.
 All take TIME, EFFORT, and a lot of LOVE for the field.
 You’ve got what it takes!

 What You Need to Become a Registered Dietitian